drksk8tr66/Julia/README.md

   We then loop through each digits and randomly select a value for that digit (0:9)

-The UpperLimits currently write down the last number checked every million checks.
+The UpperLimits currently write down the last number checked every ten-million checks.
 The Gamblers have yet to be modified to pull in a new lower limit from the UpperLimit files and need to be modified manually.

 We now have the Pascal.jl code which accepts an integer argument and returns if that number is Prime or Composite.